10 Common Mistakes to Avoid When Retouching Product Photos (Even Pros Make Them!)

 Mistake #6: Weird Crops That Compromise Product Context and Overall Composition

-In product photography, cropping might seem like a minor detail, but it can make or break an image.
 A well-balanced crop enhances composition, ensures all critical product features are visible, and aligns with e-commerce platform requirements.
 Poor cropping, however, can distort context, cut off essential details, and confuse customers.
+While cropping is often used to refine an image, it must always prioritize the product's visual clarity and purpose.

 Common Crop Mistakes and Solutions